IrinaSing/Loruki-5/planning/retrospective.md

   - using the `help-wanted` label
 -->

-- Every single day we had comunication about our project and we are agree to keep doing this.
+- Every single day we had communication about our project and we are agree to keep doing this.
 - Helping each other.

 ## Start Doing